inusedname/PROPTIT/doc-kotlin/buoi12_en.md

     - To access to files outside app-specific dir, use [MANAGE_EXTERNAL_STORAGE](https://developer.android.com/training/data-storage/manage-all-files) permission.
     - Access to device location background requires permission `ACCESS_BACKGROUND_LOCATION`
 6. From [Android 11](https://developer.android.com/about/versions/11/privacy)
-    - Scoped storage enforcement: Apps that target Android 11 or higher are always subject to scoped storage behaviors:
+    - Scoped storage enforcement:
-        + Starting in Android 11, apps cannot create their own app-specific directory on external storage.
+        + Apps cannot create their own app-specific directory on external storage.
 To access the directory that the system provides for your app, call getExternalFilesDirs()
     - One-time permissions
     - Permissions auto-reset
-    - Background location access
     - [Foreground services](https://developer.android.com/about/versions/11/privacy/foreground-services):
-        If your app targets Android 11 or higher and accesses the camera or microphone in a foreground service, you must include the camera and microphone foreground service types.
+        If your app targets Android 11 or higher and accesses the camera or microphone in a foreground service, you must include the `camera` and `microphone` foreground service types.